babatonga/flassklist/README.md

   Defines the container image based on Python 3, sets the working directory to `/app`, copies the application files, installs dependencies, and uses `entrypoint.sh` to start the app.

 - **compose.yaml:**
   Sets up the services for Redis and the Flask application.
-Redis runs using the official Redis Alpine image, while the Flask app is built from the Dockerfile.
 Volumes are used to mount the data directory and optionally a RAM disk.

 - **start.sh:**
   A script for local development.
 It sets up the necessary environment variables and starts the Flask app with Gunicorn.